Tamil television drama: Most Popular Tamil Serials of all time by Viewership

-List of longest-running Tamil Language television series
+List of longest-running Tamil language television series

 This is a list of the longest-running Tamil Language television series, ordered by number of episodes the show has aired.
+This list includes only programs with thousand episodes and above.

+Season Episodes

-This list includes only programs aired five years and above.
+This is a list of the longest-running Tamil Language television series, ordered by number of episodes the show has aired.
+This list includes only programs with thousand episodes and above.
+All seasons overall episodes countings.